-The context internal cut-through occurs either "as soon as possible" (M2a) or with the final context configuration (M2b).
+The Context internal cut-through occurs either "as soon as possible" (M2a) or with the final Context configuration (M2b).

-{Comment (2014-11-11): context model M2a implies usage of the H.248 Topology descriptor!
-Should be described in the text.
-There are side effects: the termination names must be known in order to specify the topologies, which isn't the case in the first signalling cycles when the local connection endpoints are wildcard.
-There are consequently two signalling cycles required in case of model M2a.
-And the same is true actually for model M2b under condition of early media support (which implies a topology specification)}
+Both Context models (M2a and M2b) require the usage of the H.248 Topology Descriptor in order to specify the topology relations between all three Terminations TX, TY,P and TY,A (see also signalling example in clause 9.2.1.2.1, Table 9.2.1.2/2a).
+It has to be noted that there are side effects: the Termination names must be known in order to specify the topologies, which isn't the case in the first signalling cycles when the local connection endpoints are wildcard.
+Consequently two signalling cycles may be required.

-7.1.3 H.248 ALTC context model "M3": reservation of two H.248 stream endpoints
+7.1.3 H.248 ALTC Context model "M3": reservation of two H.248 Stream endpoints

-NOTE – Model M3 is conditional, limited on communication services related to single-stream-per-termination structures!
+NOTE – Model M3 is conditional, limited on communication services related to single-Stream-per-Termination structures!

-The example of a monomedia call (here: audio) is considered, resulting in a single H.248 stream (S1) for the preferred IP configuration (Figure 5).
-The alternate IP connection resources are defined via a separate H.248 stream descriptor (see SEP S2).
+The example of a monomedia call (here: audio) is considered, resulting in a single H.248 Stream (S1) for the preferred IP configuration (Figure 5).
+The alternate IP connection resources are defined via a separate H.248 Stream Descriptor (see SEP S2).
 Both SEPs S1 and S2 belong to the same Termination TY:

-Figure 5 – H.248 ALTC context model "M3": reservation of two H.248 stream endpoints
+Figure 5 – H.248 ALTC Context model "M3": reservation of two H.248 Stream endpoints

 When the final IP connection option is negotiated, when either